-Getting to Larung Gar takes about 3 days from Chengdu, using public transportation while having your own transport would take about 1 day.
+Getting to Larung Gar takes about three days from Chengdu, using public transportation while having your own transport would take about one day.

 NB.
-There´s now two DIRECT buses from Chengdu to Sertar.
-There are usually 2 routes from Chengdu to Sertar, one is to arrive at Sertar(Serthar or Seda) through Maerkang, and the other is to arrive at Sertar through Kangding and Luhuo.Chengdu.
-The busses leave Chengdu at 6.10AM and 6.15 AM and are supposed to take 14hours.
+There are now two DIRECT buses from Chengdu to Sertar.
+There are usually two routes from Chengdu to Sertar, one is to arrive at Sertar(Serthar or Seda) through Maerkang, and the other is to arrive at Sertar through Kangding and Luhuo.Chengdu.
+The buses leave Chengdu at 6.10AM and 6.15 AM and are supposed to take 14hours.
 Everyone that has done the route, knows that 14hours are VERY VERY optimistic..